An overview of demand forecasting in Microsoft Dynamics 365 Business Central

 • Promotions – special offers, discounts and long-term price drops can easily be manually added to the forecast.

-• Forecast sensitivity – EazyStock can be configured to weight forecasts on more recent demand data for fast-moving industries or to consider longer historical demand periods for industries where trends change much slower.
+• Forecast sensitivity – EazyStock can be configured to weight forecasts on more recent demand data for fast-moving industries or extended historical demand periods for industries where trends change much more slowly.

 Ensuring demand accuracy

-With data flowing daily from Business Central/NAV to EazyStock, items are re-analysed, and forecasts updated to ensure they constantly react to market dynamics and consumer behaviour.
+With data flowing daily from Business Central to EazyStock, items are re-analysed, and forecasts are updated to ensure they constantly react to market dynamics and consumer behaviour.

 Replacing Business Central and NAV’s forecasting and replenishment functionality

-With forecasts created, EazyStock feeds these into dynamic stocking policies and reordering calculations to create a list of recommended orders.
-These can then be reviewed and pushed back into NAV/Business Central for processing.
+With forecasts created, EazyStock feeds these into dynamic stocking policies and reordering calculations to generate a list of recommended orders.
+These can then be reviewed and pushed back into Business Central for processing.

 It’s time to automate demand forecasting

-Put simply, EazyStock removes the need for creating manual forecasts or using Microsoft’s sales and inventory forecasting module.
-Instead, projections are automatically generated using advanced statistical algorithms, ready to inform replenishment calculations and ensure reordering proposals mirror demand requirements.
+Essentially, EazyStock removes the need to create manual forecasts or use Microsoft’s sales and inventory forecasting module.
+Instead, it automatically generates projections using advanced statistical algorithms, ready to inform replenishment calculations and ensure reordering proposals mirror demand requirements.

-However, EazyStock is more than just a demand forecasting tool; it also includes advanced inventory classification functionality and the ability to dynamically calculate reordering policies and planning parameters.
-Ultimately, the software removes all the manual calculations associated with inventory planning and also replaces the need for resource-intensive spreadsheets.
-Instead, inventory teams can manage by exception, saving time by allowing the system to automate regular orders and dealing with system alerts and anomalies.
+However, EazyStock is more than just a demand forecasting tool; it also includes advanced inventory classification functionality and the ability to calculate reordering policies and planning parameters dynamically.
+Ultimately, the software removes all manual calculations associated with inventory planning and replaces the need for resource-intensive spreadsheets.
+Instead, inventory teams can manage by exception, saving time by allowing the system to automate regular orders and deal with system alerts and anomalies.

 If you’d like to know more about how EazyStock can meet your demand forecasting requirements, please get in touch with our team today.